Loren I Lannister

 Tyrion Lannister is grateful his ancestor chose to bend the knee and live.

 Loren had several sons, and his eldest son was wed to a Redwyne of the Arbor.
 According to Tyrion Lannister, Loren did not have a son until after his submission to Aegon the Conqueror, and Maester Yandel writes that Lord Lyman Lannister ruled a generation after Lord Loren.
+Though it remains unconfirmed, it is likely Lyman was one of Loren's sons born after the Conquest.

 - ↑ 1.0 1.1 The World of Ice & Fire, The Westerlands.